-Amin has over 15 years’ experience providing legal and strategic advice in the field of energy, with a focus on the electricity supply industry.
-His experience in legislative reform includes the drafting of the Renewable Energy Act 2011 and its subsidiary legislation and Malaysia’s earlier attempt to enact an energy efficiency act.
+Amin is familiar with legislative reform having assisted in the drafting of the Malaysian Renewable Energy Act 2011 and its subsidiary legislation and also Malaysia’s recent attempt to enact an energy efficiency statute.

-Amin has also been involved in various energy projects beyond Malaysia, having advised on power generation projects in Myanmar and Kazakhstan.
-Amin was also a country representative for negotiations towards ASEAN’s regional power grid.
+Beyond Malaysia, Amin has advised on power generation projects in Myanmar, Cambodia and Kazakhstan.
+Amin was also a country representative in negotiations for ASEAN’s regional power grid.

-Prior to joining the firm in 2011, Amin was head of the legal unit of the Planning Division of Tenaga Nasional Berhad, the Malaysian national electricity utility.
-He was also a litigation lawyer in a medium-sized firm in Kuala Lumpur before his stint in Tenaga Nasional Berhad.
+Amin Abdul Majid was a Tenaga Nasional Foundation scholar and served in the national electricity utility as head of the legal unit of the Planning Division prior to joining Zaid Ibrahim & Co in 2011.
+He was also a litigation lawyer in a medium-sized firm before his stint in Tenaga Nasional Berhad.

 - Advocate and solicitor of the High Court of Malaya (2001)